willgearty/deeptime/README.md

 <!-- badges: end -->

 ## Overview
-Extends the functionality of other plotting packages like `{ggplot2}` and `{lattice}` to help facilitate the plotting of data over long time intervals, including, but not limited to, geological, evolutionary, and ecological data.
+__deeptime__ extends the functionality of other plotting packages like `{ggplot2}` and `{lattice}` to help facilitate the plotting of data over long time intervals, including, but not limited to, geological, evolutionary, and ecological data.
 The primary goal of __deeptime__ is to enable users to add highly customizable